Missouri State University: Athletic facilities

 Southeast of Meyer Library is the Robert W. Plaster Sports Complex.
 Originally built in 1930, the athletic field became the stadium in 1941 and was known for many years as Briggs Stadium in honor of Coach A. W. Briggs, longtime head of Missouri State's athletic department.
-In 2014, the stadium was converted to a football-specific field surface and other renovations were made for a more intimate fan experience.
-The playing surface was replaced and moved closer to the west grand stand.
-In addition, the student side (east side) was fully replaced from the ground up and includes game day locker rooms, a new scoreboard and a party platform called "The Clif".
-The facility was renamed after a major expansion and renovation in the 1980s that included installation of an artificial playing surface, an all-weather track, a second level of seating, twelve racquetball courts, men's and women's locker rooms, five classrooms, and a fitness center.
-Immediately north of Plaster Sports Complex is McDonald Arena, built by WPA labor in 1940.
+In 2014, the stadium was converted to a football-specific field surface, and other renovations were made for a more intimate fan experience.
+The playing surface was replaced and moved closer to the west grandstand.
+In addition, the student side (east side) was fully replaced from the ground up and includes game-day locker rooms, a new scoreboard, and a party platform called "The Clif".
+The facility was renamed after a major expansion and renovation in the 1980s that included installation of an artificial playing surface, an all-weather track, a second level of seating, 12 racquetball courts, men's and women's locker rooms, five classrooms, and a fitness center.
+Immediately north of Plaster Sports Complex is McDonald Arena, built by Works Progress Administration labor in 1940.
 It served as the university's central indoor arena until construction of the John Q. Hammons Student Center on the campus' north-west edge in 1976.
-That venue was in turn replaced as the primary indoor sporting venue by construction of the adjacent 11,000-seat Great Southern Bank Arena (formerly JQH Arena) in 2008.
+That venue was, in turn, replaced as the primary indoor sporting venue by construction of the adjacent 11,000-seat Great Southern Bank Arena (formerly JQH Arena) in 2008.